This post will include a variety of the best free things to do in Amsterdam, including a Top 10 list.

 - Available every day of the year

-Amsterdam Central Library – Public libraries are always free to visit, and this one actually has a panorama terrace on the 7th floor.
-You can actually see the NEMO Science Centre from here, as well as a great view of the South side of Amsterdam.
+You can actually see the NEMO Science Centre from here, as well as a great view of the south side of Amsterdam.

 NOTE: Admission to the NEMO Science Centre is included with several Amsterdam tourist passes.

-TIP: Some of these sites are included on our self-guided tour of the Red Light District.
+TIP: Some of these sites are included in our self-guided tour of the Red Light District.

 - Hop-on-Hop-off Bus Tour | €26